esphome/esphome-docs/components/sprinkler.rst

   - Adjustable "valve open delay" to help ensure valves are fully closed before the next one is opened
   - Adjustable "valve overlap" to help minimize banging of pipes due to water hammer

-- Ability to:

-  - Run only a single valve/zone for its configured run duration
-  - Pause and resume a cycle
-  - Iterate through valves/zones in forward or reverse order

 .. note::